wattsworth/joule/docs/filter_modules.rst

 **Historic Isolation**
 Connect filter inputs to a range of stream data saved in NilmDB.

-Specify historic execution by including a time range with **--start_time** and **--end_time** arguments.
+Specify historic execution by including a time range with **--start** and **--end** arguments.
 The time range may be a date string or a Unix microseconds timestamp.
+Common phrases are also supported such as "2 hours ago" or "today".

 .. warning::